MichaelCurrin/jekyll-actions-quickstart/sample_site/limitations.md

 title: Limitations
 ---

-Limitations of using Github Pages **without** using Github Actions to do a custom build.
+> Description of the limitations of using gems supported by Github Pages when not using Actions.

 Only certain supported gems are available and at the version that Github Pages sets.